 Pupils will learn to work and think like an artist and will learn many new methods of carrying out personal research, different ways of experimentation into new techniques and methods and how to develop and refine all their ideas towards a final piece.
 We will learn about artists, past and present.
 Each pupil will acquire an adventurous and enquiring approach to art and develop the skills to express it.
 Pupils will explore their new found imaginative, practical and creative skills and use a greater knowledge to gain an understanding of past and contemporary Art and Design to try to make connections with their own work.
-All pupils will go on to produce a personal practical response, 'Final Piece', for their project at the end of the summer term.
 Sketchbooks must be thoroughly documented detailing to include every aspect of work.

-In Year 10 students will be taught a wide range of skills relating to the interests of the group.
-They will attain and demonstrate mastery through the production of final pieces at the end of each project.
+In Year 10 pupils will be taught a wide range of skills relating to the interests of the group.
+They will attain and demonstrate mastery through the production of outcomes, particularly in the summer term.
 These will be opportunities for them to bring the taught skills together and link them closely to a chosen theme.

 Homework will be set in the first term each week and will be expected to take between 1 and 2 hours.
-After that students will have deadlines they need to meet each half term.
+After that pupils will have deadlines they need to meet each half term.
 They will be expected to continue with at least 1 to 2 hours of homework each week when working on their personal projects.

 The school has well-resourced and equipped art rooms and all media and equipment is available.
-'Art packs' and A3 sized portfolios are provided for all GCSE pupils which they use to carry their work to and from school.
-The packs contain an assortment of media which the pupils can use at home.
+Students are able to use all materials in Art clubs and can arrange to borrow more specialist equipment on discussion with their teacher.
 An A1 portfolio is also provided which is used to store larger completed work over the two years.
 Pupils are expected to always have the basic essentials as well as sketchbooks with them in lessons.